AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/linuxInstall.rst

 of Python by Continuum Analytics.
 Note that although Continuum Analytics does provide Anaconda at no cost, it does provide `some additional levels of support
 <https://www.continuum.io/support-plan>`_ for a fee.
 Anaconda supports
 installation of both Python 2.7 and 3.x.
-At the time of this writing, The Python 3.x version does not support the integration of PyQt and VTK, which rsMap3D uses.
-Note that although the Anaconda download of for Python 2 & 3 are essentially the same it is recommended, especially if you are installing for this application, that you install the Python 2 version of Anaconda for more convenient installation.
+Note that although the Anaconda download of for Python 2 & 3 are essentially the same it is recommended, especially if you are installing for this application, that you install the Python 3 version of Anaconda for more convenient installation.
-Note also that the current distribution of Anaconda installs version 5.x of PyQt by default.
-This version of PyQt does not support the integration with VTK so it will be necessary to downgrade the to version 4.11 of PyQt (see below).
 .
 To install Anaconda Python, go to the download site mentioned above you should see a web page with a section that looks like